 Full Research Articles

 Full research articles provide significant new findings and conclusions obtained from scientific investigations and processes that fall within the scope of the journal.
-These articles should be between 3000-8000 words in length (excluding the abstract, tables, figures, and references), and they should include more than 20 references.
+These articles recommended to be within 3000-8000 words in length (excluding the abstract, tables, figures, and references), and more than 20 references.

 Review Articles

 The review articles are described the current state of the knowledge and provide suggestions for potential future research direction in the field.
-The length of a published review article is from 3000-10000 words (not including abstract, tables, figures, and references) with 100 or more references.
+These articles recommended to be within 3000-10000 words (not including abstract, tables, figures, and references) with 100 or more references.

 Case Studies